kmshelley/FlickrMatching/Readme.md

 ## How to Run

-To run FlickrMatching, clone this repo and run `pip install requirements.txt` to download the dependencies.
+To run FlickrMatching, clone this repo and run `pip install -r requirements.txt` to download the dependencies.
 This code depends on a number of Python libraries such as numpy, scipy, matplotlib, PIL, and flickrapi.

 Enter your Flickr API key, secret key, a Flickr username, and photo tags to search in `flickr_config.ini`.